-Standard 1.3.1 - Food Additives requires that food additives undergo a pre-market risk assessment through an application to FSANZ before being offered for sale in Australia and New Zealand.
-Foods that have been assessed for safety and subsequently approved are listed in the Schedules to the Standard and must comply with any manufacturing specifications.
+Standard 1.3.1 - Food Additives requires that food additives undergo a pre-market safety assessment through an application to FSANZ before being used in foods offered for sale in Australia and New Zealand.
+Food additives that have been assessed for safety and subsequently approved are listed in the Schedules to the Standard and must comply with any manufacturing specifications.

 Aspartame-acesulphame salt, while dissociating into two approved sweeteners in solution, is a chemically distinct compound when added to food.
-Therefore, before the new compound can be approved for sale in Australia or New Zealand, it must also undergo a pre-market safety assessment through the application process.
+Therefore, before the new compound can be approved for use in food in Australia or New Zealand, it must also undergo a pre-market safety assessment through the application process.